modelscope/data-juicer/docs/DeveloperGuide.md

 ```

 2. Create a new OP file `text_length_filter.py` in the corresponding `data_juicer/ops/filter/` directory as follows.
-   - Because it's a Filter OP, so the new OP needs to inherit from the basic `Filter` class in the `base_op.py`, and be decorated with `OPERATORS` to register itself automatically.
+   - It's a Filter OP, so the new OP needs to inherit from the basic `Filter` class in the `base_op.py`, and be decorated with `OPERATORS` to register itself automatically.
+   - For convenience, we can implement the core functions `compute_stats_single` and `process_single` in a single-sample way, whose input and output are a single sample dictionary.
+If you are very familiar with batched processing in Data-Juicer, you can also implement the batched version directly by overwriting the `compute_stats_batched` and `process_batched` functions, which will be slightly faster than single-sample version.
+Their input and output are a column-wise dict with multiple samples.

     ```python
     import sys